EsteBran/estebran.github.io/README.md

 Working on:
 * A simple numerical integrator for definite integrals, using multiple numerical methods like Trapezoid, Left/Right endpoint, and Simpson's.

+* A simple matrix calculator for multiplying two matrices.